eclipse-sdv-blueprints/fleet-management/README.md

 manage apps, data and services for a diverse set of vehicles.

 The use case illustrates how the standard VSS model can be customized and used to report data from a vehicle to a back end.
-It also shows how [Eclipse uProtocol&trade;](https://eclipse-uprotocol.github.io) can be used to connect in-vehicle components to an off-vehicle service in the back end.
-The following diagram provides an overview of the current architecture:
+It also shows how [Eclipse uProtocol&trade;](https://eclipse-uprotocol.github.io) can be used to connect in-vehicle components to an off-vehicle service in the back end. uProtocol provides a generic API for using the well known pub/sub and RPC message exchange patterns over arbitrary transport protocols like MQTT, Eclipse Zenoh etc.

+The following component diagram provides a high level overview of the building blocks and how they are related to each other.

 <img src="img/architecture-uprotocol.drawio.svg">